Belgrade Theatre: History

-The first steps of construction took place in 1952, when Coventry's twin city of Belgrade, Yugoslavia (now Serbia), pledged a gift of beech timber to be used in the new theatre.
+The first steps of construction took place in 1952, when Coventry's twin city of Belgrade, Yugoslavia (now in Serbia), pledged a gift of beech timber to be used in the new theatre.
 It is after this city that the Belgrade is named.
-The Yugoslavian ambassador Ivo Vejvoda visited the construction site in 1957, during the same trip he also opened an exhibition of modern Yugoslavian art at the Herbert Gallery.
+The Yugoslavian ambassador, Ivo Vejvoda, visited the construction site in 1957; during the same trip he also opened an exhibition of modern Yugoslavian art at the Herbert Gallery.
 In the same year, the Arts Council announced that they would give financial support to the City Council to equip the new theatre, which was going over budget.

 The Belgrade was officially opened at 8 pm on 27 March 1958 by the Duchess of Kent in a ceremony attended by many "civic personalities and representatives of the theatre world" including Sir Kenneth Clark and Sam Wanamaker.
 Coventry's first female Lord Mayor, Pearl Hyde, gave an address of welcome and thanks to the Duchess from the Royal box before the first show began, Half in Earnest by Vivian Ellis.